 Find my full review of the ‘Best Golf GPS Watches’ Here

-Which is Better?
 Laser Rangefinder or Golf GPS Watch?

 The interesting thing about both these products is that they are completely different products but share the same purpose, providing golfers with accurate yardages to targets and hazards.
+I will do my best here to highlight the pros and cons of laser rangefinders vs golf GPS watches.

 Pros and Cons of Golf GPS Watches